svought/csci-366-fall2021-private/cloud/CLOUD_DEPLOY.md

 To do so, you will need to follow these steps:

-## Step 1 : Create a Heroku Acocunt
+## Step 1 : Create a Heroku Account

 Please sign up for a heroku account and install the heroku command line tools.
 You may use whatever email you'd like to sign up.